-Sugar Gliders are small arboreal marsupials, silvery blue-gray in color with a darker stripe on the back.
+Sugar gliders are small arboreal marsupials, silvery blue-gray in color with a darker stripe on the back.
 The last couple of inches of the tail is also black.
 They are members of the same family as kangaroos, wombats, opossums, and Tasmanian devils.
-Native to Australia, Tasmania, New Guinea and the neighboring islands of Indonesia.
-Sugar gliders can be found in wooded forests where there is plenty of rainfall and where Acacia Gum and Eucalyptus trees are found, as, in the wild, these are their main food source.
+If you plan to keep sugar gliders as pets, you'll want to keep track of each animal's sex, especially if you're keeping more than one.

 Sugar Gliders as Pets

-If you would like to own a sugar glider, plan on having more than one.
+Sugar gliders are extremely active and social animals and do not like to live alone.
+For this reason, it is best to keep more than one.
 A lonely sugar glider that is deprived of social interaction will not thrive.

 Sugar gliders can be successfully bred in captivity, but this can be a difficult and complicated process.
 It is best not to attempt breeding sugar gliders until you have extensive experience with these animals and have a reliable plan for raising or sharing the litter.